 Each day, professional photographer Tony Bonanno presents new and challenging photographic assignments that cover everything from working artisans, scenic landscapes, baroque Spanish architecture, and local festivals to excursions to neighboring towns and a visit with charros (traditional horsemen) at a hacienda.

-Classroom sessions include reviews of participants’ images as well as discussions of composition, light, and seeing in black and white.
+Classroom sessions include reviews of participants’ images as well as discussions of composition, light, and seeing in black and white or color.
 Tony shares his tips on Adobe Lightroom and digital workflow to help you realize your creative vision.

 Join Tony and our local guides for a photographic adventure designed to inspire and challenge you as you explore your own aesthetic, expand your observational skills, and enhance your understanding of Mexico's culture and people.